-1. Under General Settings, in the category "Spam", click Edit and give your spam filter a name (here: SoSafe Test).
+1. Under Spam, phishing and malware, in the category "Spam", click Edit and give your spam filter a name (here: SoSafe2).

 2. Make sure that "Bypass spam filters for messages from internal senders" and "Bypass spam filters for messages from addresses or domains on these allowed senders lists" are checked